 On January 15, 2020, was announced the boat's Godmother - Liv Ragnheim Arnesen (1953-born Norwegian educator, motivational speaker, adventurer, cross-country skier).
 She is best known as the first woman to ski solo (unassisted) to the South Pole.
 During the 50-day "South Pole 1994" expedition, Liv Arnesen skied alone ~745 mi (~1200 km).
 During the "Greenland 1992" expedition, she led world's first all-woman ski team that (unsupported) crossed the Greenland Ice Cap and reached During the "Antarctica 2001" expedition, she and Ann Bancroft (Viking Polaris ship's Godmother) became the first women to sail and ski across Antarctica.
 During this 94-day voyage, they trekked ~1717 mi (2747 km).

-Vessel's ice-clas is PC6 (Polar Class 6) which allows safe navigation in multi-year sea ice conditions.
+Viking Octantis ship's hull (yard number 906) is ice-class PC6 (Polar Class 6) which allows safe navigation in multi-year sea ice conditions.
 The lowest ice-classes for passenger ships (PC6 and PC7) are equivalent to the highest classes of Finland (1A-Super) and Sweden (1A) that allow year-round navigation for cruiseferries in Baltic waters (first-year sea ice conditions).

 Polar-Class passenger ships are required to have ice-strengthened hulls which are longitudinally divided into 4 sections - bow, bow intermediate (ballast water tanks), midship, stern (ballast water tanks).
 Excepting the bow, the other 3 lower hull sections are further divided (vertically) into 3 compartments - bottom, lower, icebelt, for each of which is calculated an ice load (based on dimensions and geometry) which is used to determine the hull as steel grades to be used for the construction of shell plates and hull frames (design and number) per location.